-If you are not using Facebook or Instagram Stories for your business – What are you waiting for?
+If you are not using Facebook or Instagram stories for your business – What are you waiting for?

 These temporary pieces of content are not only going to allow your team to go crazy creative, but they will also take your engagement and brand awareness to a whole other level.
 And that’s not all.
-They can help you drive more traffic to your website, humanize your brand, and even drive more sales.
+They can help you drive more traffic to your website, humanize your brand, generate leads and drive more sales.

 Also, they open to full screen, meaning there are no other distractions to pull the user away from what is happening.
 Advantages, advantages everywhere!

-With over 400 million daily active users, Instagram Stories is now leading the game.
-And with one-third of the most-viewed Instagram Stories being from businesses, there is no excuse for your businesses to not jump on this train.
+With over 400 million daily active users, Instagram stories is now leading the game.
+And with one-third of the most-viewed Instagram stories being from businesses, there is no excuse for your businesses to not jump on this train.

 Instagram stories are extremely easy to use.
 And besides that, it’s hard to run out of creative ideas with that many new features tools, stickers and filters you can use.

 People love a good story.
 And also, they are remembering stories because they are personal.
 So, by telling a story to your audience you are not only showing them something they could relate to but you are also building (meaningful) connections.

 Just take this example from the Hollywood Reporter.

 2. Embrace the viral challenges

 You might say that challenges are only for people, not for businesses.